 With basic details covered, you avoid arguments, but also people’s reactions to unique situations will generally be calmer.
 This is especially true in games that have thousands of rules like Magic: The Gathering.
 You don’t need to explain those small details, merely the basics.
 That way when a specific interaction comes up, players aren’t going to be at each others neck about the rules.

-Don’t Be Salty
+Don’t be Salty

 A good household rule and something that all players need to keep in mind.
 Game nights can be get really intense, even in groups that prefer long and calm games.
 There are a variety of emotions flying around during those games and it’s important to let that go once the game is over.
-People harbouring those negative emotions about the games or the experience is bound to bring that back next time and could spoil an evening or even future get togethers.
+People harbouring those negative emotions about the games or the experience is bound to bring that back next time and could spoil an evening or even future get-togethers.

 Variety is important in some circles.
 Depending on your style of event, it can get boring awfully fast if the same player wins every night.
 Having some various board games or card games handy can mix things up and give other people a better chance of winning.
 The variety also ensures that nothing feels stagnant, even in the event you play one game every time you hangout.
 Having another option is always refreshing.

-Split The Costs/Responsibilities
+Split the Costs/Responsibilities

 On the note of mixing things up, it’s still a good idea to have various card games and board games available.
 Why?
-Well some of us are adults and we don’t always have time.
-We might have other responsibilities, or perhaps something last minute came up.
-Whatever the reason is, it’s important to work around other peoples schedules.
+Well, some of us are adults and we don’t always have time.
+We might have other responsibilities, or perhaps something last-minute came up.
+Whatever the reason is, it’s important to work around other people’s schedules.
 This means being flexible and ensuring people can still play even if you’re down a player or two.